 Why We Recommend It

-Sometimes you just want a reliable, affordable manual toothbrush you can pick up anywhere.
+Sometimes you just want a reliable, affordable manual toothbrush you can pick up anywhere: around $12 as of this writing.
 The Colgate 360° Soft is a consistent recommendation from dental professionals for everyday gum care.
 Its polishing cups and cheek and tongue cleaner are thoughtful additions, and the soft bristles comply with ADA guidelines for gum-safe brushing.
 It’s the kind of brush you can keep in multiples and never have to think about.

 Key Features